TheTechOddBug/lon-mirror/README.md

 ## What this does

-AI systems fail suddenly.
+Systems fail suddenly.
-OMNIA detects structural collapse **before it becomes visible as an error**.
+OMNIA detects structural instability **before it becomes visible as failure**.

+Not only in AI.
+In any system where structure exists.

 It does not interpret meaning.
 It does not evaluate correctness.